 where $m^{}_{12}$ is the reduced mass of particles $1$ and $2$, and $Q$ is the $Q$-value of the forward reaction.
-In \eqn{eq7}, the forward cross section, $\sigma^{}_{12}$, has replaced the endothermic one, $\sigma^{}_{3 \gamma}$, using a detailed balance relation between the forward and reverse cross sections,
+In \eqn{eq7}, the forward cross-section, $\sigma^{}_{12}$, has replaced the endothermic one, $\sigma^{}_{3 \gamma}$, using a detailed balance relation between the forward and reverse cross-sections: